Umverteilen - fundraising campaign of the HGB Freundeskreis

 On its website, the Studentenwerk Leipzig has published important FAQs about the support: studentenwerk-leipzig.de/hilfe-für-studierende

-BMBF continues to support students throughout the winter semester with BAföG, grants and interest-free student loans
+Extension of bridging aid confirmed: BMBF support students with BAföG, grants and interest-free student loans